connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 ## Economic Policy

 ### Statists vs Free-Marketers
+#### Statists
+Statists in Iran belive the government should take an active role in controlling the economy.
+The government should have powers and responsiblilites such as:
+ - Redistributing land and wealth
+ - Eliminating Unemployment
+ - Financing social welfare programs
+#### Free-Marketers
+Free-Marketers in Iran want to:
+- Remove price controls
+- Lower business taxes
+- Encouage private enterprise
+- Balance the Budget
+- Use Western principles in the economy
 ### Rentier State
 A rentier economy is heavily supported by the state expenditure, while the state recieves rent from other countires.
 Iran was transformed into a rentier state under the Pahlavis because of the increasing oil income.
 Iran recieved an increasing amount of income by exporting its oil and leasing oil fields to foreign countires.
 ### Import Substitution Idustrialization
 Encourages domestic industries to provide products that the population needs.
 Under the Pahlavis, President Mossadegh adopted this practice to boost the state's oil industry.
 ### Impact of Sanctions on Iran
+United States President Donald Trump withdrew the United States from the JCPOA and to re-impose U.S. sanctions on Iran that had been suspended under the JCPOA agreement.
+The impact of the sanctions caused the Iranian oil production and GDP to fall.
+Iran's currency is weakening, and inflation is picking up.
 ## Government Institutions

 ### Supreme Leader
 The position at the top of Iran's government was meant to be filled by Ayatollah Khomeini, the leader of the 1979 Revolution.
 The supreme leader is the imam of the whole community, and he represents the pinnacle of theocratic principles of the state.
 The supreme leader is the main *faqih*, or interpreter of sharia law.
 The Supreme leader can also vet elected candidates, declare war and peace, and appoint major administrators.
 ### President
 The president is the chief executive and the highest state official after the supreme leader.
 He is directly elected every four years by iranian citizens, and he is limited to two consecutive terms in office.
+The president in the head of government, while the supreme leader is the head of state.
 Although he is democratically elected, the Constitution requires him to be a pious Shiite.
 Some of the president's powers include:
  - Devising the budget
  - Supervising economic matters
  - Proposing legislation to the Majiles